The 1989 World Tour: Background and development

 Swift first announced the North American and European dates in November 2014.
 The tour was set to kick off in Bossier City, Louisiana on May 20, 2015, and conclude in Tampa, Florida on October 31, 2015.
-Additional shows were held across the U.S., Canada, England, Scotland, Germany, and the Netherlands.
-A month after announcing the first dates, Swift added further shows, visiting Japan, and Australia.
-The first date of the tour would be in Japan in May 2015, and the shows in Australia would take place in November–December 2015.
-In June 2015, Swift announced further shows in Asia, visiting China and Singapore in November 2015.
-The following month, Swift announced a third show in Melbourne, Australia, which would also wrap up the 1989 World Tour on December 12, 2015.
-Opening acts for the tour included Vance Joy, Shawn Mendes, Haim, and James Bay.
+Additional shows were added across the U.S., Canada, England, Scotland, Germany, and the Netherlands.
+One month after announcing the first dates, Swift added further shows in Japan, and Australia.
+The opening show of the tour would be in Japan in May 2015, and the shows in Australia would take place in November and December 2015.
+In June 2015, Swift announced more shows in China and Singapore in November 2015.
+The following month, Swift announced a third show in Melbourne, Australia, which would serve as the closing show of the 1989 World Tour on December 12, 2015.
+Opening acts were Vance Joy, Shawn Mendes, Haim, and James Bay.

-The tour took seven months to plan before three months of music rehearsals, four weeks of stage rehearsals and 10 days of two-a-days dress rehearsals.
+The tour required seven months of planning and three months of music rehearsals, including four weeks of stage rehearsals and 10 days of two-a-day dress rehearsals.
 Swift traveled for the tour with 26 semi-trailer trucks and 11 buses carrying 146 people from city to city.
-Additionally, about 125–150 people were hired in each city to help with the load in and stage setup.
-The entire load in and stage setup process took between six and eight hours for arenas, with stadiums requiring an additional day.
-Swift chose two designs for the trucks' vinyl wrap; 13 carry one design and 13 have the other.
-Concertgoers were given light-up bracelets that could be programmed to change color throughout each show, a practice that was also later implemented in Swift's Reputation Stadium Tour (2018) and the Eras Tour (2023).
+Additionally, about 125 to 150 people were hired in each city to help with the load-in and stage setup, which took between six and eight hours for arenas and an additional day in stadiums.
+Swift chose two designs for the trucks' vinyl wrap, with 13 trucks per design.
+Concertgoers were given light-up bracelets that were programmed to change color throughout the show, a practice that was later implemented in Swift's Reputation Stadium Tour (2018) and the Eras Tour (2023).